Policy Number: 93

 Effort Certification: A means of confirming that the effort supported or paid by the sponsor has been performed and effort committed in support of a project (but not paid by the sponsor) has been performed.

-Percent of Effort: By definition, "100 percent effort" is the total effort expended by an individual for the institution in relation to the amount of time he or she is employed.
-In all cases, effort for any individual must always total 100 percent, even if his or her FTE (full-time equivalent) status is less than 100 percent.
+Percent of Effort: The proportion of effort expended by an individual for the institution in relation to the amount of time he or she is employed.
+In all cases, effort for any individual must total 100 percent, even if his or her FTE (full-time equivalent) status is less than 100 percent.
 Thus a part-time employee (e.g., .5 FTE) will always report 100 percent effort.

-Individual: An individual is anyone who has paid effort and/or committed effort on a sponsored project.
+Individual: Anyone who has paid effort and/or committed effort on a sponsored project.
 Where appropriate in this policy the following subcategories will be utilized:

 Institutional Base Salary: The total guaranteed annual compensation an individual receives from the university, whether the individual’s time is spent on research, teaching, patient care or other activities.
-Institutional Base Salary shall be used to compute salaries charged to federal sponsored projects unless sponsored policies further limit salary charges.
-Institutional base salary includes compensation for instruction, patient care, public service, research, and/or other activities and excludes fringe benefit payments; reimbursed expenses; temporary, supplemental compensation for incidental work; income earned outside of duties to the institution; and any portion of compensation deemed to be at-risk.
+Institutional base salary shall be used to compute salaries charged to federal sponsored projects unless sponsored policies further limit salary charges.
+Institutional base salary includes compensation for instruction, patient care, public service, research, and/or other activities.
+Institutional base salary excludes fringe benefit payments; reimbursed expenses; temporary, supplemental compensation for incidental work; income earned outside of duties to the institution; and any portion of compensation deemed to be at-risk.

 Total Institutional Activities: Those activities for which an individual is paid by the university.
 Common activities include administrative duties, instruction, patient care, public service and research.